Genty83/My-Cook-Hub/README.md

 ## Wireframes

-[Figma](https://www.balsamiq.com/) was used to develop the initial concept of the main page of the application - the 'Recipes' page - as well as the Profile page, which follows a similar approach.
+[Balsamiq](https://www.balsamiq.com/) was used to develop the initial concept of the website.
 The developer wanted to keep the main layout of this page a common theme across other pages of the application.
 However, the ideas for other pages were conceived as the project grew.

 | PAGE | DESKTOP WIREFRAME | TABLET WIREFRAME | MOBILE WIREFRAME